Subhumans

 Since then, Subhumans have recorded a new album, Internal Riot, and self-released it on Bluurg Records in September 2007.
 They toured in Europe throughout 2007, and a month-long U.S. tour began on 24 August that year.
 They have maintained a live presence ever since.

-For nearly a decade, Subhumans continued to make multiple live performances across the UK and the U.S., but in September 13th, 2019, Subhumans released a new album titled Crisis Point, which was the band's first album in 12 years.
-The album covered several modern-day issues while surprisingly moving back into the anarcho-punk genre, with its' messages and general punk tune in the song.
+For nearly a decade, Subhumans continued to make multiple live performances across the UK and the US, and on 13 September 2019, Subhumans released a new album titled Crisis Point, which was the band's first album in 12 years.
+The album covered several modern-day issues while moving back into the anarcho-punk genre, with its messages and general punk tune in the song.

 History